-For the first time, scientists at Uppsala University have uncovered a key mechanism responsible for the formation of new blood vessels.
+For the first time, scientists at Uppsala University have uncovered a key mechanism responsible for forming new blood vessels.
 The study revealed the mechanism whereby the division of existing cells forms new endothelial cells.
-Lacking this mechanism may lead to death during embryo development due to an inadequate supply of oxygen to the brain.
+This mechanism may lead to death during embryo development due to an inadequate oxygen supply to the brain.

-Fascinatingly, the significance of this mechanism changes with the genetic composition of the individual.
+Fascinatingly, the significance of this mechanism changes with the individual’s genetic composition.
 In specific genetic designs, the effect is just observed during embryo development, while in other genetic designs, the effect is seen simply after birth.

-The authors devised experiments using mice that lacked the amino acid in question in the VEGFR2 protein.
-In these mice, which had everything needed to make new blood vessels expect for the particular amino acid, the cells were no longer able to send signals to the nucleus to cause cell division.
+The authors devised experiments using mice lacking the amino acid in the VEGFR2 protein.
+In these mice, which had everything needed to make new blood vessels except for the particular amino acid, the cells could no longer send signals to the nucleus to cause cell division.

 The new study is published in the journal EMBO Reports.